OreOZhao/MoSE4MKGC/README.md

 The descriptions of entities can be downloaded from [KG-BERT](https://github.com/yao8839836/kg-bert).

 The images of entities can be downloaded from [MMKB](https://github.com/mniepert/mmkb), [RSME](https://github.com/wangmengsd/RSME), or [MKGformer](https://github.com/zjunlp/MKGformer).

+The entity images of Freebase and WordNet can be found in BaiduNetDisk [MKG_img](https://pan.baidu.com/s/1cbexBtCwxiXM8MeDUvNpRg), code: 4xmv.

 ## Dataset Preprocess

 For triples data, the data could be preprocessed by `src/process_datasets.py`.